nibscbioinformatics/nf-core-conva/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-**NB:** Please note that SAMtools sorted and indexed files are not saved with this pipeline.
+**NB:** Please note that the SAMtools' sorted and indexed files are NOT saved in the pipeline.
+Therefore, you won't find them.

 * `Alignment/bwa/samtools_stats/`
   * SAMtools `<SAMPLE>.sorted.bam.flagstat`, `<SAMPLE>.sorted.bam.idxstats` and `<SAMPLE>.sorted.bam.stats` files generated from the alignment files.